Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Experimental results on freezing and thawing

-Lastly, for the case of the oil droplet, yet another different observation can be made.
+Slowing down the thawing process, however, leads to the observation of interesting interactions.
+Whereas for freezing a critical velocity exists below which encapsulation into the ice does not occur, there is no such limitation for thawing.
+Independent on how slow the retraction might be, the object will always end up in the melt.
+Alternatively, in the case of PS particles with $R \approx \SI{70}{\micro \meter}$, and for a sufficiently slow retracting solidification front (here $V \approx \SI{-0.1}{\micro \meter \per \second}$), the particle remarkably experiences an additional push by the retracting front, leading to a sudden displacement in the opposite direction of the motion of the front (see Fig.\,\ref{fig:2}\,(b)\&\,(d)).
+This particular feature becomes more apparent when looking into the particle displacement $l_{\mathrm{int}}$ during thawing, see the red data in Fig.\,\ref{fig:2}\,(e), where a sudden positive displacement is clearly visible.
+We find that such additional displacement becomes smaller when the rate of retraction is increased (see Suppl.\,Mat.\,III \cite{suppl}).\\ Lastly, for the case of the oil droplet, yet another different observation can be made.
 For retracting velocities with values close to $V_{\mathrm{crit}}$ the motion of the droplet away from the retracting front seems to be retarded as the droplet enters the melt (see Fig.\,\ref{fig:2}\,(c)\&\,(d)).
-In other words, the droplet slows down, even after the droplet has exited the ice, and is held back by the retracting front for a specific period of time, before finally moving away again at constant velocity $V$, see Fig.\,\ref{fig:2}\,(d) and Supplementary Movie 6.
-The extend of the displacement of the droplet in the direction of the moving front can be quantified once more using $l_{\mathrm{int}}$.
-The data points shown in blue in Fig.\,\ref{fig:2}\,(e) clearly shows the significance of this displacement.
-Once again we find that smaller oil droplets are less susceptible to the retracting front and that the extend of the droplet displacement quickly diminishes at faster thawing rates.
+In other words, the droplet slows down, even after the droplet has exited the ice, and is held back by the retracting front for a specific period of time, before finally moving away again at constant velocity $V$, see Fig.\,\ref{fig:2}\,(d) and Supplementary Movie 6 \cite{suppl}.
+The extent of the displacement of the droplet in the direction of the moving front can be quantified once more using $l_{\mathrm{int}}$.
+The data points shown in blue in Fig.\,\ref{fig:2}\,(e) clearly show the significance of this displacement.
+We find that the smaller oil droplet with $R = \SI{70}{\micro \meter}$ is less susceptible to the retracting front and that the extent of the droplet displacement quickly diminishes at faster thawing rates (see Suppl.\,Mat.\,III \cite{suppl}).

 As the deformed droplet re-enters the melt it will regain its spherical shape.
 In the same fashion as above, we determine the instantaneous aspect ratio $\Gamma(t)$ of the droplet in order to quantify the re-formation dynamics.
 Fig.\,\ref{fig:2}\,(f) depicts a typical curve corresponding to Fig.\,\ref{fig:2}\,(c), where the droplet regains its spherical shape ($\Gamma = 1$), with an apparently similar but reversed dynamics as during freezing.